toolhouseai/toolhouse-examples/README.md

 # <img src="https://framerusercontent.com/images/xDisAjh26hdfRjOto5SnUUWvsEQ.svg?scale-down-to=64" width="50" style="position: relative; top: 10px">  Toolhouse Examples
 ## Intro
 Toolhouse is a platform that helps developers integrate tools in their projects, to build powerful AI agents.
+You can start this journey with only 3 lines of code.

 In this repo we'll explore some examples of different ways you can leverage our pre-built tools and create agents that can perform many useful tasks.

 ## Examples